-- 1. The Parties recognise the value of competitive markets to deliver a wide choice in the supply of telecommunications services and to enhance consumer welfare, and that economic regulation may not be needed if there is effective competition or if a service is new to a market.
-Accordingly, the Parties recognise that regulatory needs and approaches differ market by market, and that each Party may determine how to implement its obligations under this Chapter. - 2.
-In this respect, the Parties recognise that a Party may: - (a) engage in direct regulation either in anticipation of an issue that the Party expects may arise or to resolve an issue that has already arisen in the market: - (b) rely on the role of market forces, particularly with respect to market segments that are, or are likely to be, competitive or that have low barriers to entry, such as services provided by telecommunications suppliers that do not own network facilities; or - (c) use any other appropriate means that benefit the long-term interest of endusers.
+1. The Parties recognise the value of competitive markets to deliver a wide range of choices in the supply of telecommunications services and to enhance consumer welfare, and that economic regulation may not be needed if there is effective competition or if a service is new to a market.
+Accordingly, the Parties recognise that regulatory needs and approaches differ market by market, and that each Party may determine how to implement its obligations under this Chapter.

+2. In this respect, the Parties recognise that a Party may:

+- (a) engage in direct regulation either in anticipation of an issue that the Party expects may arise or to resolve an issue that has already arisen in the market; - (b) rely on the role of market forces, particularly with respect to market segments that are, or are likely to be, competitive or that have low barriers to entry, such as services provided by telecommunications suppliers that do not own network facilities; or - (c) use any other appropriate means that benefit the long-term interest of end-users.

-Article 12.4: Access to and Use of Public Telecommunications Services2
+Article 12.4: Access to and Use of Public Telecommunications Services

-- 1. Each Party shall ensure that any enterprise of the other Party has access to and use of any public telecommunications service, including leased circuits, offered in its territory or across its borders, on reasonable and non-discriminatory terms and conditions. - 2.
-Each Party shall ensure that any enterprise of the other Party is permitted to: - (a) purchase or lease, and attach terminal or other equipment that interfaces with a public telecommunications network;
+1. Each Party shall ensure that any enterprise of the other Party has access to and use of any public telecommunications service, including leased circuits, offered in its territory or across its borders, on reasonable and non-discriminatory terms and conditions.
+This obligation shall be applied, inter alia, to paragraphs 2 through 6.